-Whether you’re busy building your own business, as a stay-at-home mom, managing a career while taking care of children or aging parent, or Lord help you, caring for both children and parents at the same time, the task of continuing to make your health a priority is a challenge for many women.
+Whether you’re busy building your own business; you’re a stay-at-home mom; managing a career while taking care of children or an aging parent; or Lord help you, caring for both children and parents at the same time, the task of continuing to make your health a priority is a challenge for many women.

-The challenge for us is not a question of, ‘Should I exercise or get my nails done instead,’ but.
+The challenge for many of us is not a question of “Should I exercise or get my nails done instead?”
+But, …

-- “where do I fit in exercise into a day where I already wake up at 5:00 am to prepare lunches and get everyone organized?”
+- “Where do I fit exercise into a day where I already wake up at 5:00 am to prepare lunches and get everyone organized?”

-- “how do I even think of grocery shopping when I’ve got twenty people waiting on me at work?”
+- “How do I even think of grocery shopping when I’ve got 20 people waiting for me at work?”

-- “how do I make the time to prepare healthy foods when the entire Sunday school department is relying on me showing up?”
+- “How do I make the time to prepare healthy foods when the entire Sunday School department is relying on me to show up?”

-If you find yourself nodding in agreement (or perhaps getting defensive), then tune in to learn how you can make your health a priority and learn how to see it from a different perspective—a Godly perspective.
+If you find yourself nodding in agreement (or perhaps getting defensive), then read on to learn how you can make your health a priority and learn how to see it from a different perspective—a Godly perspective.

-There are no easy answers but there are some tools and strategies that you can use to help you to change the way you see your health forever!
+There are no easy answers, but there are tools and strategies you can use to help you change the way you see your health forever!

-There are tools and strategies that I use with clients to help them gain a better perspective of the role of their health in their life.
-Use one or all of these tools to help you move your health from a place of simply wishing, wanting and hoping for it to a place where you’re naturally motivated to make time for your health regardless of how much time you have every day; what’s going on in your life or how busy you are.
+Below are some tools and strategies that I use with clients to help them gain a better perspective on the role their health plays in their life.
+Use one or all of these tools to help you move your health from a place of simply wishing, wanting, and hoping for it, to a place where you’re naturally motivated to make time for your health regardless of how much time you have every day, what’s going on in your life, or how busy you are.

-What do you most value in life?
+What do you value most in life?
 Faith, family, fun, friendships?
-What about success, simplicity, security or service?
+What about success, simplicity, security, service?
 When you live your life (and your health) from your values, there’s a much higher probability that you will stay loyal to achieving your goals.

 But first you must understand what your values are.
-For examples, my values are success, charity, variety, faith, freedom, independence, and stability.
+For example, my values are success, charity, variety, faith, freedom, independence, and stability.

 I know that if my health goals conflict with any of these values, then I will not be motivated to achieve them.
-I am successful because I’ve added as many of these values in to my health regime as I am able to.
+I am successful because I’ve added as many of these values into my health regime as I am able to.
 When I’m out of alignment with my values, my exercise falls off my radar and I have to come back into alignment by adding variety back into my workout programs.
-I do this by participating in a race to feel success: fasting or cleansing to get my weight back under control to maintain my stability.
-Realigning myself with my heavenly father to re-establish my spiritual connection or break-free from the gym and go for a 2-hour hike to reconnect with my need for independence and freedom.
+I do this by participating in a race to feel success; fasting or cleansing to get my weight back under control to maintain my stability; realign myself with my heavenly Father to re-establish my spiritual connection, or break-free from the gym and go for a 2-hour hike to reconnect with my need for independence and freedom.

 So what about you?
 Do you know what your values are?
 More importantly, are they supporting or sabotaging your weight loss goals?
-The first step is to understand what your values are, that way, when you create your health and weigh loss plan, you can make sure that your values are included in them.
+The first step is to understand what your values are—that way when you create your health and weight loss plan, you can make sure that your values are included in them.

 2. Align your health with your life priorities

-Most of us sincerely want to be healthier but when the pressure of fitting ten seemingly urgent things into our day confronts us — it’s our health that most often get’s squeezed out.
+Most of us sincerely want to be healthier, but when the pressure of fitting 10 seemingly urgent things into our day confronts us, it’s our health that most often gets squeezed out.
 We don’t want to neglect our health but we just feel like we don’t have any other choice.

 Much like our values, our daily priorities may always take precedence over our health.
-Many of our priorities will (or should) be based on our values in life (IE: if Family is a high value, many of your priorities will reflect that) and other priorities will be imposed, such as work/school needs, taking the kids to their games, shopping for a friend’s birthday/wedding/housewarming gift.
-Whether they are priorities we impose on ourselves or are imposed on us, unless exercise and taking the time to eat healthily are high on our priority list, odds are they constantly fall off our daily to-do list.
+Many of our priorities will (or should) be based on our values in life (e.g. if family is a high value, many of your priorities will reflect that).
+Other priorities will also be imposed, such as work/school needs, taking the kids to their games, or shopping for a friend’s birthday, wedding, or housewarming gift—priorities we impose on ourselves or are imposed on us—and unless exercise and taking the time to eat healthily are high on our priority list, odds are, they will constantly fall off our daily to-do list.

-Many of us are not conscious of what our priorities even are, so getting clear on what your priorities are and giving them a hierarchy of most to least important, will greatly help to move you from a place of stress and frustration to calm planning.
+Many of us are not conscious of what our priorities are, so getting clear on what your priorities are and giving them a hierarchy of most to least important will greatly help to move you from a place of stress and frustration to calm planning.

 Even still, there will be days where your health goals are getting pushed out by other priorities.
 But what if you did not have to choose between your health and your other priorities?
 What if you could have them both?

 You can always find creative ways to fit your health goals in.
-For example, at work you can choose to take the stairs (or some of them) instead of the elevator, do some light exercises right at your desk, go for a walk while on break; if your with your kids you can engage them in physical activities you can all do together and prepare fun healthy meals for everyone; similar ideas if your volunteering at church or other causes or doing your chores.
+For example, at work you can choose to take the stairs (or some of them) instead of the elevator; do some light exercises right at your desk or go for a walk while on break.
+If you’re with your kids, you can engage them in physical activities that you can all do together or prepare fun, healthy meals for everyone.
+Similar ideas if you’re volunteering at church or for other causes, or doing your chores.

 3. Put your health in the proper perspective—God’s perspective

-Let’s say we’ve got our values in order and we even have our priorities in order, the challenge still becomes one of trust and obedience to God.
-Many of us know that we need to put God first but do we trust Him enough to really believe that he will take care of you?
+Let’s say we’ve got our values in order, and we even have our priorities in order, the challenge still becomes one of trust and obedience to God.
+Many of us know that we need to put God first, but do we trust Him enough to really believe that he will take care of us?
 If you ‘want’ to be healthier but can’t make the time, ask yourself the following questions to help you put things in (God’s) perspective:

-- Is the amount of time you spend on other priorities in line with their level of priority?
-(IE: Are you spending too much time on low priorities, instead of addressing high priorities)
+1. Is the amount of time you spend on other priorities in line with their level of priority? (e.g. Are you spending too much time on low priorities, instead of addressing high priorities?)

-- If you look at priorities that takes up a lot of your time, are you confident that God has called you spend your time there?
+2. If you look at priorities that takes up a lot of your time, are you confident that God has called you to spend your time there?

-- Do you feel like you are led by the spirit and therefore work with ease or do you constantly feel under pressure to get things done?
+4. Do you feel like you are led by the Spirit and therefore work with ease, or do you constantly feel under pressure to get things done?
 Are you always behind?

-- Do you spend your morning time in prayer before you start managing the other priorities of the day?
+5. Do you spend time in your morning in prayer before you start managing the other priorities of the day?

-- Are you able to carve out at least 1 hour in the day for self-care which includes looking after your health?
+6. Are you able to carve out at least one hour in the day for self-care which includes looking after your health?

-- Have you been hearing messages, signs, hints or warnings about your health yet you neglect it take action?
+7. Have you been hearing messages, signs, hints, or warnings about your health, yet you neglect to take action?

-- If someone asks you to do something that will require a lot of your time, do you pray it first?
+8. If someone asks you to do something that will require a lot of your time, do you pray about it first?

-- Do you understand the impact that being healthy will have on your ministry?/Calling/Other priorities?
+10. Do you understand the impact that being healthy will have on your ministry?
+Calling?
+Other priorities?

-Did you answer ‘no’ to any of all of these question?
-If so, then it may be time to take a long, hard look at your priorities, your schedule and your health and align them with God’s priorities and perspective.
+Did you answer ‘no’ to any or all of these questions?
+If so, then it may be time to take a long, hard look at your priorities, your schedule, and your health and align them with God’s priorities and perspective.